zhannurr/login/README.md

     npm install
     ```

-3. Create the PostgreSQL database and configure the connection in `dashboard.js`.
+3. Create the MongoDb database and configure the connection in `dashboard.js`.

 4. Run the application:
     ```bash